Location: Southwest Victoria

 We believe in Merinos.
 Our team works daily to breed the best sheep we can, provide them with a healthy environment in which to thrive, generate a sustainable economic profit, and share the genetics we produce with other, similar enterprises.

 Connewarran's Merino Stud breeds quality rams for the Connewarran Farming Trust and external clients.
 Connewarran sires are regularly tested in Elders Sire Evaluation Trials, generating objective evidence regarding the quality and performance of the genetics the stud produces.
+Over 10 trials have now been completed with sires regularly featuring in the top three of one or more indexes.

 Rams are sold annually at the Ballarat Merino Ram Sale, Hamilton Sheepvention and on property via helmsman auction.
 If rams remain after these sales they are sold by private selection.